 The Dow Jones Industrial Average (DJIA), commonly known as “The Dow” is an index representing 30 stock of companies maintained and reviewed by the editors of the Wall Street Journal.
 The NASDAQ composite is an unmanaged index of securities traded on the NASDAQ system.
 The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
 The MSCI EAFE (Europe, Australasia, and Far East) is a free float-adjusted market capitalization index that is designed to measure developed market equity performance, excluding the United States & Canada.
 The EAFE consists of the country indices of 22 developed nations.
 The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index, which represent approximately 8% of the total market capitalization of the Russell 3000 Index.
 The Bloomberg Barclays US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, US dollar-denominated, fixed-rate taxable bond market.
 You cannot invest directly in an index.

 Gold is subject to the special risks associated with investing in precious metals, including but not limited to: price may be subject to change to wide fluctuation; the market is relatively limited; the sources are concentrated in countries that have the potential for instability; and the market is unregulated.
 Credit Risk is the possibility that a bond issuer will fail to repay interest and principal in a timely manner.
 Also called default risk.
 Expressions of opinions are as of this date and subject to change without notice.
 There is no guarantee that these statements, opinions or forecasts provided herein ill prove to be correct.
 Individual investor’s results will vary.
 Past performance does not guarantee future results.
 Future investment performance cannot be guaranteed, investment yields will fluctuate with market conditions.
 This is not replacement for the official customer account statements or trade confirmations from Raymond James or other custodians.
 Investors are reminded to compare the findings in this report to their official customer account statements.
 Rebalancing a non-retirement account could be a taxable event that may increase your tax liability.
-Raymond James and its advisors do not offer tax or legal advice.
-You should discuss any tax or legal matters with the appropriate professional.
-Everplans is an independent third-party service provider and is not affiliated with Raymond James.
+The information provided is for educational and informational purposes only and does not constitute investment advice and it should not be relied on as such.
+It should not be considered a solicitation to buy or an offer to sell a security.
+It does not take into account any investor’s particular investment objectives, strategies, tax status or investment horizon.
+You should consult your attorney or tax advisor.